Learn more about us at the Center for Clear Communication

 2016 ClearMark Award Winner, Legal Documents

-Our 6-year project with the Administrative Office of the U.S. Courts to simplify bankruptcy forms for the federal government was honored at the National Press Club by the Center for Plain Language with a category award for long legal documents.
+Our 6-year project to simplify bankruptcy forms was honored at the National Press Club by the Center for Plain Language with a category award for long legal documents.

 Overall, this is an amazing job at streamlining and making clear a very complex set of information.

 In addition, if individual petitioners use this form they will have a much better understanding of the process (from the instructions) and information required on the form.